One-shot quantum state redistribution and quantum Markov chains: Introduction

 \subsection{Techniques}

 The protocol we design is most easily understood by considering a folklore protocol for redistributing quantum Markov states.
-In the case that~$\psi^{RBC}$ is a Markov state, its purification~$\ket{\psi}^{RABC}$ can be transformed through local isometry operators~$V_A: A \rightarrow A^R J' A^C$ and~$V_B: B \rightarrow B^R J B^C$ into the following:
+In the case that~$\psi^{RBC}$ is a Markov state, its purification~$\ket{\psi}^{RABC}$ can be transformed through local isometry operators~$V_1 : A \rightarrow A^R J' A^C$ and~$V_2 : B \rightarrow B^R J B^C$ into the following:

-The existence of isometries~$V_A$ and~$V_B$ is a consequence of the special structure of quantum Markov states proved by Hayden, Josza, Petz, and Winter~\cite{HJPW04-Qntm-Markov-state}.
+The existence of isometries~$V_1$ and~$V_2$ is a consequence of the special structure of quantum Markov states proved by Hayden, Josza, Petz, and Winter~\cite{HJPW04-Qntm-Markov-state}.
 Note that after the above transformation, conditioned on registers~$J$ and~$J'$, systems~$R A^R B^R$ are decoupled from systems~$A^C C B^C$.
-So using the embezzling technique due to van Dam and Hayden~\cite{vDH03-embezzling}, conditioned on~$J$ and~$J'$, Alice and Bob can first embezzle-out systems~$A^C C B^C$ and then embezzle-in the same systems such that at the end the global state is close to the state in Eq.~\eqref{eq:QMC-extension} and system~$C$ is with Bob.
+So using the embezzling technique due to van Dam and Hayden~\cite{vDH03-embezzling}, conditioned on~$J$ and~$J'$, Alice and Bob can first embezzle-out systems~$A^C C B^C$ and then embezzle-in the same systems \emph{but now with system~$C$ on Bob's side\/} such that at the end the global state is close to the state in Eq.~\eqref{eq:QMC-extension}.
 This protocol incurs no communication; see Fig.~\ref{fig:figure1} for an illustration.

-The protocol we design is a more sophisticated version of the above protocol.
-The key technique underlying our protocol is a reduction procedure using embezzling quantum states, that allows us to use a protocol due to Anshu, Jain, and Warsi~\cite{AJW18-Achievaility-QSR} as a subroutine.
+The protocol we design (for redistributing an arbitrary state) is a more sophisticated version of the above protocol.
+The key technique underlying this protocol is a reduction procedure using embezzling quantum states, that allows us to use a protocol due to Anshu, Jain, and Warsi~\cite{AJW18-Achievability-QSR} as a subroutine.
 Let~$\sigma^{RBC}$ be a quantum Markov extension of~$\psi^{RB}$.
 The reduction procedure is a method which decouples~$C$ from~$RB$ when applied to~$\sigma^{RBC}$, while preserving~$\psi^{RB}$ when applied to~$\psi^{RBC}$.
+Preserving~$\psi^{RB}$ ensures that the reduction procedure can be implemented via local operations by Alice and Bob, without the need for any communication.
+Once we have a state~$\sigma^{RBC}$ such that~$\sigma^{RB} = \psi^{RB}$ and~$\sigma^{RBC} = \sigma^{RB} \tensor \sigma^C$, with the max-relative entropy and smooth hypothesis-testing relative entropy expressions as in Eq.~\eqref{eq:AJW-bound} close to those with the original states, state redistribution with the AJW protocol gives us the claimed result.
+Note that the reduction procedure, and in general our protocol, works for any quantum Markov extension~$\sigma^{RBC}$ of ~$\psi^{RB}$.
+However, in order to prove the closeness of hypothesis-testing entropy, we need to additionally assume that~$\sigma^{RBC}$ is in~$\ME^{\epsilon^2/4, \psi'}$.
+(See Eq.~\eqref{eq:Dh-kappa2-product} in Claim~\ref{claim-1} for a formal statement of this closeness property.)
+Essentially,~$\ME^{\epsilon^2/4, \psi'}$ restricts~$\sigma^{RBC}$ to quantum Markov chains for which~$\sigma_j^{B^C C}$ is close to the projection of~$\psi^{B^C C}$ on the support of~$\sigma_j^{B^C C}$ in the decomposition of~$\sigma^{RBC}$ as in Eq.~\eqref{eq:QMC-extension}.